 I should stress at this stage that the only decision we have made is on the second reading vote – the broad principle of the bill – for all other votes my initial presumption of whipping still applies.
 For any other vote to be a free vote there would have to be a genuine element of conscience.
 Merely being a vote on this bill will not automatically make it a free vote.

 Obviously there would be an opportunity for us to maintain a distinctive position by whipping votes on this bill while others did not.
 Against that, however, we have to weigh some significant disadvantages.
 Principal of these, in my view, would be that for us to whip votes would leave us open to attack on the process which would be used as a proxy for the substance.
 Where our arguments are strong on the substance of the issue to leave ourselves unnecessarily exposed on process makes little sense to me.

 Ultimately there is an element of judgement involved here.
 For those who feel that this is an issue of equality and not conscience (a view for which I am personally not without sympathy) I would say this: judge us by the outcome we achieve.
 I believe that we shall be successful in implementing our equal marriage proposals and that the vast majority of Liberal Democrat MPs and peers will play their part in doing so.

 Finally, I hope that as a party, as we advance the case for equal marriage in the debate we shall give credit to Nick Clegg, Lynne Featherstone, Jo Swinson, LGBT+ Lib Dems and others who have done so much to get this issue so far.
 They have taken it this far.
 It is now for the rest of us to get it over the finishing line.

-* Alistair Carmichael MP is the Deputy Leader of the Scottish Liberal Democrats and Chief Whip for the Liberal Democrats in the House of Commons.
+* Alistair Carmichael MP is Secretary of State for Scotland and Deputy Leader of the Scottish Liberal Democrats